aws-samples/aws-greengrass-custom-components/README.md

 The below diagram showcase the over-all solution that can be deployed with this sample:
 ![Screenshot](ArchitectureDiagram_v01.png)
 - Greengrass custom component is deployed at at the edge server inside [AWS IOT Greengrass](https://aws.amazon.com/greengrass/) server
 - Greengrass custom component read data from Historian database at a regular interval.
-Interval will be configured in the code.
+Time interval is configurable.
-- One data is read from Historian database, they are sent to the edge sitewise stream.
-The stream name is configured in the code.
+- Once data is read from Historian database, they are sent to the edge sitewise stream.
+The stream name is configurable.
 The asset hierarchy along with other asset paramter name and values are read from the Historian database.
 - [AWS Greengrass Stream Manager SDK](https://github.com/aws-greengrass/aws-greengrass-stream-manager-sdk-python) is being used to send the historian data to edge sitewise stream.
 - From Sitewise edge stream, data is sent to [AWS IOT Sitewise](https://aws.amazon.com/iot-sitewise/) within specific measurement / asset hierarchy, as configured while sending the data to edge stream.
 # Pre-requisite for the solution set-up